rogeredthat/gokulkrishh.github.io/blog/_posts/2014-08-28-CSS3-Animations.markdown

 }
 {% endhighlight %}

 <code class="highlight">-webkit-</code> is for safari, chrome, <code class="highlight">-moz-</code> for mozilla, <code class="highlight">-o-</code> is for opera and for IE 10+ <code class="highlight">-ms-</code>.
-To check CSS3 styles supported by browsers go to <a class="link" href="http://caniuse.com/" target="_blank">Can I use</a>.</p>
+To check CSS3 styles supported by browsers go to <a href="http://caniuse.com/" target="_blank">Can I use</a>.</p>
 <p>So CSS3 transition is nothing but changing from one state to another.
-But you might be wondering, is animation supposed to do something like a ball moving round and round or something like this <a class="link" href="http://www.clicktorelease.com/code/css3dclouds/" target="_blank">CSS3 Cloud</a>.
+But you might be wondering, is animation supposed to do something like a ball moving round and round or something like this <a href="http://www.clicktorelease.com/code/css3dclouds/" target="_blank">CSS3 Cloud</a>.
 Yep you are right, so we are going to learn some basics on <code class="highlight">keyframes</code> which will later help you to do some fancy stuff like in the above link.</p>

 ### Transform